 Traveling around Torredebarra and Tarragona is fairly easy as there are regular public transport services, several transfer companies, and a train station.

 As this is a highly popular event in Spain, you will need to purchase tickets in order to watch the show.
-Tickets are expected to go on sale during the end of July 2018.
-The next Concurs De Castells festival will take place on Saturday the 5th and Sunday the 6th of October 2019.
+Tickets are expected to go on sale during the end of July 2020.
+The next Concurs De Castells festival will take place on Saturday 3 and Sunday 4 of October 2020.
 Every second year is when the championships are held.

 The charming city of Tarragona in Catalonia, Spain, offers a large selection of affordable accommodation.
 As it is situated on the coast there are beautiful hotels with sea-view rooms and plenty of self-catered apartments dotted around the city.
 Most of the hotels in Tarragona are 3 and 4star hotels and have very high standards.
 Accommodation prices range from $30 per night in Tarragona although prices may rise during the time of Concurs De Castells.